Ever heard of Cosenza, Italy’s alluring and undiscovered city in Calabria?

-I’ve written several posts on Cosenza’s fun and frivolity around the city, and including a few more in this post as this city never seems to sleep.
-Or if Cosenza sleeps, then it’s only for a few hours during the day when many shops are closed.
+Information on Cosenza in several posts: Cosenza’s fun and frivolity around the city, including a few more in this post as this city never seems to sleep.
+If Cosenza does sleep, then this is for a few hours during the day when many shops are closed.

-Sometimes it’s hard to find out what’s on in Cosenza.
-The best way I’ve found is to wander down Corso Mazzini as something is always happening.
+Sometimes it’s hard to find out about events in Cosenza.
+The best way is to wander down Corso Mazzini as something is always happening.